aahincapie/aahincapie.github.io/pages/about.md

 * Interactions among climate, land use and land cover change, and livelihoods
 * Methods and tools for integrating social and forestry issues to unlock voluntary carbon market
-* Modeling , mapping and data visualization
+* Modeling, mapping and data visualization
-* Fires, Accounting Carbon Emissions
+* Fires accounting carbon emissions

 ## 5- Main skills